IP Multimedia Subsystem Training (IMS)

 Let us know your reason for interest in this technology, so we can expand those portions of this course that are pertinent to your job.
 For instance:

 - Are you a network engineer with a mobile or fixed wireless operator?
-Let us know the areas of interest to you – whether — planning, growth, capital budgeting, or operations – so we can tailor the course accordingly.
+Let us know the areas of interest to you – whether — planning, growth, capital budgeting, or operations – so we can tailor the IP Multimedia Subsystem Training (IMS) course accordingly.

 - Are you an RF engineer who would like to “fill in the holes” in your knowledge of core networks?
-If so, we can present an overview of the state-of-the-art of core networks and how IMS fits into it.
+If so, we can present an overview of the state-of-the-art of core networks and how IP Multimedia Subsystem (IMS) fits into it.

 - Are you in marketing and interested in value-added services?
 Let us know so we can focus on the types of new services that are enabled by IMS.